 An affiliated provider is a person or health care facility paid by your health care plan to provide service to you.

-Aging in place refers to a decision individuals make to remain in their homes or their communities as they grow older instead of opting for relocation to long-term care facilities such as assisted living and nursing homes.
 The decision to remain independent and at home will likely involve consideration of in-home care provided by caregivers who can assist with individuals who might have difficulty with activities of daily living.

 Patients who suffer from amyotrophic lateral sclerosis (ALS) are eligible for Medicare at any age.
 The disease attacks a person’s motor nerve cells in the spinal cord.